scheme-requests-for-implementation/srfi-126/srfi-126.md

 Rationale
 ---------

-This specification provides a more conservative alternative to SRFI-125.
-Instead of inventing a third incompatible hashtable API (SRFI-125 is mostly, but not entirely, backwards compatible with SRFI-69), it builds upon the R6RS hashtables API, with only a few, fully backwards compatible additions, most notably for weak and ephemeral hashtable support.
+This specification provides an alternative to SRFI-125.
+It builds on the R6RS hashtables API instead of SRFI-69, with only a few, fully backwards compatible additions, most notably for weak and ephemeral hashtable support.

 There is "full" backwards compatibility in the sense that all R6RS hashtable operations within a piece of code that execute without